 The Shorty Awards is an annual event that recognizes standout social media campaigns.
-The awards feature content that has been posted to Instagram, Facebook, YouTube, Tumblr, Musically, and Snapchat.
+The awards feature content that has been posted to Instagram, Facebook, YouTube, Twitter, TikTok and more.
 The organization selects winners based on votes from the public and scores from the Real Time Academy, a group of leaders in technology, journalism, business and culture.

 Here are some noteworthy contests selected as finalists and winners at The Shorty Awards over the past few years.

 Non-Profit: St. Baldrick’s Foundation’s #BestBaldDad Father’s Day Contest

 St. Baldrick’s Foundation is the largest private funder of childhood cancer research grants.
 For Father’s Day 2018, St. Baldrick’s Foundation decided to honor dads whose families have been affected by childhood cancer.
 Their goal was to inspire people to get involved with the foundation.